szn-cs/rust-practice/docs/notes.md

     - eliminates duplicates
     - API: contains, intersection, union, bitwise operators (impl. using union/intersection funcs), etc.
 -std::collections::BTreeMap are ordered.
-    - Unlike binary tree, BTree allow each node hold `B` values in a vector of capacity B = 6  (multiple values within each node).
+    - Unlike binary tree (BSTs), BTree allow each node hold `B` values in a vector of capacity B = 6  (multiple values within each node).
 Reduces amount of metadata stored (e.g. less pointers).
-Also it is cache friendly.
+    - cache friendly compared to BST pointers or even if mapped as an array has random indexing pattern.
+May lead to more work to do mutation but cache efficient.
+Similar to m-way search tree but is more constrainted to fill at least half of the node is filled & leafs at same level.
     - O(log n) insertion/lookup;
     - requires Ord orderable (not Hashable) for keys;
     - The tree is usually fairly full, thus it in general for the same data requires less memeory than HashMaps (factor of 1.x).
     - for splitting and appending can reuse existing allocations of the B vectors.
+Built down-up.
 - std::collection::BinaryHeap collection for getting min/max out of the elements (priority queue).
 Unordered. implemented as flattened binary tree inside a vector, maintaining priority at index 0 with log(n) swaps.
 Allow duplicate elements.
     - O(1) retreival/peak of priority element; O(log n) insertion/deletion;
+    - O(n) Heapify (traverse vector right-left and bubble down).
+    - O(n log n) Heap creation.
+    - O(log n) heapify down (doens't require entire tree heapify).
+    - important to preserve complete binary tree property.
+    - heap sort: delete elements and place them in the freed cell will result in sorted elements.